redakker/esp8266-firmware-mqtt/README.md

   TODO:
   - If user configure not allowed pins (not investigated deeply), the microcontorller crash (not damage) Prevent the misconfiguration.
-  - use the configuration for room and device name (forget tom implement :))
+  - use the configuration for room and device name (forget to implement :))

 2.11
   - new objects created for different sensors